Destinations Greece Athens

 Must orderred shrimp crudo + sea urchin pasta

-Chef Lefteris Lazarou's seafood room on Mikrolimano harbour in Piraeus — Lazarou was the first Greek chef ever to hold a Michelin star (2002 at the original Varoulko).
-Held the star for more than two decades; demoted to Main Selection in the 2024 Guide.
-The whole catch is from that morning; the room is glass-walled and over the water.
-Cab from central Athens (25 min), or pair with the new Piraeus tram line.
+Chef Lefteris Lazarou’s seafood room on Mikrolimano harbour in Piraeus.
+Lazarou was the first Greek chef to hold a Michelin star (2002, at the original Varoulko), kept it for more than two decades, and dropped to Main Selection in the 2024 Guide.
+The catch is from that morning, and the room is glass-walled over the water.
+Cab from central Athens (25 min), or ride the new Piraeus tram line.

 Mikrolimano harbourFirst Greek star (2002)25 min cab from centre